Alabama Department of Archives and History: Museum of Alabama

 The second and third floors contain the Museum of Alabama.
 Portraits of people who contributed to the history of the state are hung in various locations on both of these floors.
 The second floor contains exhibits featuring the Selma to Montgomery marches, the history of Native Americans in the state from the Pre-Columbian era to the Indian removal, and the history of warfare involving Alabamians from the French Colonial period to the Vietnam War.
 The Alabama Sampler Gallery contains Alabama-related artifacts ranging from 19th century clothing to a guitar owned by Hank Williams.
 The Hands-On Gallery contains history-related activities for children.
 The third floor houses paintings and sculpture.

 Native American Repatriation

-Repatriation of Native American human remains and items from burial sites, as required by federal law, was approved by the Board of Trustees in 2022.
+Repatriation of Native American human remains and items from burial sites, as required by federal law, was approved by the board of trustees in 2022.

 Directors

 The department has had six directors since its inception.
-Thomas McAdory Owen served from 1901 until his death in 1920.
+Thomas McAdory Owen served from 1901 until he died in 1920.
 He was succeeded by Marie Bankhead Owen, his wife, who served until her retirement in 1955.
 Peter A. Brannon was director from 1955 to 1967, followed by Milo Howard.
 Howard served until Edwin Bridges took over in 1982.
 Bridges served until his retirement in 2012.
 His successor, Steve Murray, was named in August 2012.